lothar243/its280/W03Ch5-Firmware.md

 Usually flash ROM, so that it can be updated

 Typically, software stored on ROM is referred to as **firmware**

+## CMOS and RTC

+Complemantary metal-oxide semiconductor (CMOS) - a tiny bit of RAM powered by the internal battery that stores BIOS settings

+* Incorporated into the chipset
+* Many motherboards have a 'reset' feature that clears the CMOS

+Real-time clock (RTC) powered by the internal battery

+## System BIOS

+The basic input/output service (BIOS) is the support programming that enables the CPU to talk to devices

+Hundreds of these little services are collectively called the system BIOS

 ## UEFI